peteroupc/peteroupc.github.io/bernoulli.md

 1. Set _g_ to 1.
 (This ensures _g_ is 1 or greater, which is not done in figure 4 as given in the Flajolet paper.)
 2. With probability &lambda;, add 1 to _g_ and repeat this step.
 Otherwise, go to step 3.
 3. Return a number that is 1 with probability W(_g_)/&beta;<sup>_g_</sup>, and 0 otherwise.
-(In the Flajolet paper, this is done by generating a _g_-letter word and "parsing" that string using a binary stochastic grammar to determine whether that word is valid.)
+(In the Flajolet paper, this is done by generating a _g_-letter word and "parsing" that word using a binary stochastic grammar to determine whether that word is valid.
+Note that the word can be determined to be valid as each of its "letters" is generated.)

 An extension to this algorithm, not mentioned in the Flajolet paper, is the use of stochastic grammars with a bigger alphabet than two "letters".
 For example, in the case of _ternary stochastic grammars_, the alphabet size is 3 and &beta; is 3 in the algorithm above.
 In general, for <em>&beta;-ary stochastic grammars</em>, the alphabet size is &beta;.